msainsburydale/NeuralEstimators.jl/docs/src/workflow/advancedusage.md

 Censoring is performed during training.
 To ensure this, we use `censorandaugment()` within the simulation function:

 ```
-using Folds

 # Marginal simulation of censored data
 function simulatecensored(θ, m; c, ζ)
 	Z = simulate(θ, m)
 	A = Folds.map(Z) do Zₖ
 		mapslices(Z -> censorandaugment(Z, c = c, ζ = ζ), Zₖ, dims = 1)
 	end
 	return A
 end

 # Generate censored data, with values below 0.5 censored and set to ζ = -1.
 K = 1000       # number of training samples
 c = [0.5, 0.5] # censoring thresholds
 m = 200        # number of independent replicates in each data set
 θ_train = sample(K)
 Z_train = simulatecensored(θ_train, m; c = c, ζ = -1.0)
 ```